Japan and Denmark extend collaboration within renewable energy

 During event and signing ceremony, Dr. Hirohide Furutani from FREA AIST, warmly welcomed the continued agreement to share knowledge and experiences between two countries:

 “Denmark has a very strong experience with wind energy, and we look to how we can produce green hydrogen with renewables.
-Japan has strong experience with development og for instance fuels cells, and this knowledge we hope to share with our Danish stakeholders as well.
-Look forward to further collaborations”
+Japan has strong experience within the development of instance fuels cells, which we hope to share with our Danish stakeholders.”

 Knowledge exchange for green energy transition across regions